itsjesushx/TownOfSushi/README.md

 - **Allow Parallel MedBay Scans:** Allows players to perform their MedBay scans at the same time.
 - **Shield Last Game First Kill** The first killed player of the previous round will be shielded for all players visible until the first meeting.
 - **Finish Tasks Before Haunting Or Zooming Out ** The zoom out function as well as haunting will be hidden for the player until all their tasks are finished
+- **Disable MedbayWalk Animation:** Disables the visual walk that a player makes when they start to walk to the scanner.
+- **Enable Better Skeld Vent Improvements:** Enable this to drastically change
+- **Enable Better Polus Features:** Using better polus plugin, but its built inside the mod.
 - **Admin Table Shows Dead Bodies**
 - **Cams Switch To Night Vision If Lights Are Off**  No colors and cosmetics can be seen on the cameras when the lights are off.
 Mini can be spottet!
 - **Impostor Vision Ignores Night Vision Cams**